Bradley-Spagna, Michelle - Special Education

 Attendance is mandatory for success.
 Not only will you be acquiring academic skills to be a successful student, but you will also strive to achieve those “soft skills” that society expects you to be a successful person.
 You must be willing to put in the extra effort needed to achieve this.
 I expect you to accept responsibility for your choices regarding behavior and priorities and to develop and maintain a work ethic that will enable you to be successful.

 Please note that ATTENDANCE is a critical part of your grade.
-Chronic absences or failure to get to class on time can be a detriment to your grade.
+Chronic absences or failure to get to class on time can be a detriment to your grades.
 Having a positive attitude, showing effort and maintaining appropriate behavior is necessary to attain success in the class.

 Please talk to Mrs. Bradley in private about any concerns you may have regarding the class.